67 Cedar Park Apartment Communities Vetted. Skip the 40 Hours of Research.

 Features Worth Knowing About Before You Tour

-Not everything on a community’s amenity list affects your daily life equally.
+Not everything on a community’s amenity list affects your daily life equally; especially if you are living in an affordable or low income property.
 Here’s what we flag for clients because these features either add to your monthly cost or narrow your options in ways the listing won’t tell you:

-• In-unit washer/dryer comes standard at Class A and most newer B+ communities (about 51 of the 60+ we track).
-A handful of older properties still have connections only or shared laundry.
-If this is non-negotiable for you, it’s one of the first filters we apply.
+• In-unit washer/dryer: Most Class A and newer B+ communities (about 51 of the 60+ we track) include a washer and dryer in the unit.
+A handful of older properties still have hookups only or shared laundry.
+If that’s a deal breaker, it’s one of the first filters we apply.

-• Pet policies get complicated fast.
-Most communities accept dogs and cats with breed restrictions, but monthly pet rent runs $15–$25, deposits range $200–$400, and weight limits are all over the map.
-About 29 communities have on-site dog parks.
+• Pet policies: Most communities accept dogs and cats with breed restrictions, but monthly pet rent runs $15 to $25, deposits range $200 to $400, and weight limits are all over the map.
+About 29 communities have on site dog parks.
 Rhythm, Latitude at Presidio, and The Michael at Presidio go a step further with pet spas and washing stations.
-We’ve placed enough clients with 60-pound dogs to know exactly which communities will and won’t work.
+We’ve placed enough clients with dogs over 60 pounds to know exactly which communities will and won’t work.

 • Parking adds to your real monthly cost in ways the listing won’t show.
-Covered spots run $50–$100/month at most communities.
+Covered spots run $50 to $100 per month at most communities.
 Garage parking?
 Only at a few properties: The Alden, The Michael at Presidio, and Caliza.
 Uncovered lots fill up in the evenings at many communities, so ask about availability before you commit.

 • Co-working space is still rare.
 Quest and The Asher have bookable private offices, which matters when 30% of Cedar Park’s workforce works from home.
 For remote workers spending 8+ hours a day in their apartment, this beats a second pool.